VojtaMaur/vojtamaur-web/README.md

 ## Publishing checklist

+Before publishing new or changed public assets, run the metadata audit and resolve unintended metadata **before committing**.
+Files under `public/` are copied into builds unchanged, while repository mirrors and archival ingests may preserve committed files permanently.

-Before publishing the web build:
+Before uploading the web build:

-1. Run `npm run build:web:translate`.
+1. Run the translating build, preferably the signed production variant when a signed release is intended: `npm run build:web:translate:signed`.
-2. Run `npm run build:web:strict`.
+2. Run `npm run build:web:strict` if a final cache-completeness check is needed.
 3. Run `npm run preview`.
+4. Check that `dist/SHA256SUMS.txt`, `dist/BUILD_SHA256.txt`, and `dist/integrity.json` exist.
+5. For a signed build, also verify that `dist/SHA256SUMS.txt.asc` exists and that `SIGNING_STATUS.txt` reports a successful signature.
-4. Open at least one Czech article and one English article locally.
+6. Open at least one Czech article and one English article locally.
-5. Check that the English article body is actually translated, not only the header and metadata.
+7. Check that the English article body is actually translated, not only the header and metadata.
-6. Upload the complete `dist/` directory.
+8. Upload the complete `dist/` directory, including preservation and integrity artifacts.
-7. Overwrite existing files on the server instead of relying on partial FTP shortcuts.
+9. Overwrite existing files on the server instead of relying on partial FTP shortcuts.

 For portable/offline output:

 1. Run `npm run build:usb:translate`.
-2. Run the strict USB check if available in `package.json`, or use the documented wrapper script.
+2. Run `npm run build:usb:strict`.
+3. Check that `SHA256SUMS.txt`, `BUILD_SHA256.txt`, and `integrity.json` are present in the generated output.
-3. Open the generated HTML directly from disk.
+4. Open the generated HTML directly from disk.
-4. Check CSS, images, internal links, local demos, and English article content.
+5. Check CSS, images, internal links, local demos, and English article content.

+## Repository and archive topology

+GitHub is the canonical source repository.
+GitLab and Codeberg contain repository copies, while Software Heritage preserves an archival ingest of the GitHub origin.
+Static snapshots and other preservation layers are maintained separately.

+The current archive entry points and mirror topology are intentionally maintained outside this README so that they do not become a stale duplicated list.
+See the Metaweb article and `ARCHIVE.txt` for the current map.

 ## Documentation